SC4RECOIN/simple-crypto-breakout-strategy/README.md

 # Simple Cryptocurrency Breakout Strategy

-Catch breakouts by opening positions based on previous day's range.
+Catch breakouts by opening positions based on the previous day's range.
 Popularized by Larry Williams.

 ## Strategy